BaranMary/Nao/Nao_scripts.md

 - [ ] If the user answers musical instruments, then asking:
   - How many instruments can you play?
   - How many years have you exercised?
-  - why do you like it?
+  - Why do you like it?
 Are there any interesting stories between you and it?
 - [ ] ...
 - [ ] If the user answers other hobbies, then asking:
   - How often do you do it each week?